kareneth/blog/content/posts/2020-01-02-finding-your-zone-of-genius-with-strengthsfinder-2-0.md

 > * A talent is an innate ability that can’t be taught.
 For example, a love of numbers.
 > * A skill is a competency that can be taught.
 For example, knowing Excel back to front.

-Zone of Excellence occurs when your talent and skills line up.
-It makes sense, you're in the top of your field or workplace, and the work comes naturally.
+**Zone of Excellence occurs when your talent and skills line up.** It makes sense, you're in the top of your field or workplace and the work comes naturally.
 However, it doesn't energize you, after all, it's not a strength.
-So eventually, you may find yourself burnt out.
+So eventually you may find yourself burned out.

 I know I've personally felt this way before.
-I could do good work practically in my sleep, but I felt no joy.
-No drive.
+I could do good work practically in my sleep, but I felt no joy, no drive.
 And the days went by so slowly.
 It was confusing because I'm naturally a cheerful person, so I'd still be happy but it was hard to distinguish that from the lingering, draining feeling I was left with at day's end.
 Just because you're good at it doesn't mean you want to do it for the rest of your life.

 That's where the Zone of Genius comes into play and what makes this framework so appealing to me.